taylorandi/startup/notes.md

     </div>
   );
 }
+- it counts the number of times a button has been clicked and prints it to the screen, increases the count by one after every click

 15. What are React Hooks used for?
+- modyfies the state of the component, and handles lifecycle events of a component

 16. What is the useEffect hook used for?
+- watches the lifecycle events for the component and runs stuff based on those events. (rerender, watch initial load, whenever a var is changed, when it is destroyed or no longer rendered) (basically updated code when things change)

 17. What does this code do?
 export default function App() {
   return (